Check out our article on best resume format for ATS reviews.

 Let’s face it: recruiters are busy.
-Some job openings, especially in tech for new grads, are reaching the thousands in application numbers and they just do not have time to go through everything.
+Some job openings at large tech companies like Google and Facebook have thousands of people apply.
+Therefore, recruiters just do not have time to go through everything.

-According to Jobscan’s research, over 98% of Fortune 500 companies and a growing number of small-to-medium sized businesses use an applicant tracking system (ATS) to scan resumes for keywords and filter out those that do not match.
+According to Jobscan’s research, over 98% of Fortune 500 companies and a growing number of small-to-medium sized businesses use an applicant tracking system (ATS) to scan resumes for keywords.
+They filter out those that do not match.

 These are the top systems and some companies that use them: